Skip to content

 There is a lot of contradictory and unprofessional information that has caused a certain lack of knowledge, but don't worry, in this article we are going to clarify all these doubts.

-As you can see, we have three distinct groups of pearls, natural pearls , cultured pearls and synthetic, fake or imitation pearls .
+As you can see, we have three very distinct groups of pearls: natural pearls , cultured pearls , and synthetic, fake or imitation pearls .

 What is a natural pearl?

-Natural pearls are gems that form completely spontaneously and without human intervention, within marine mollusks, such as oysters and mussels.
+Natural pearls are gems that form completely spontaneously and without human intervention, inside marine mollusks, such as oysters and mussels.

 Pearls, like the shells of oysters and mussels, are made of nacre or mother of pearl , which in turn is composed of calcite , aragonite and a protein substance known as conchiolin.

 There are many myths and hoaxes about how a pearl is formed in nature.
-Probably the most famous is the grain of sand .
-The theory is that a grain of sand or other object enters the oyster, irritating it and causing a defensive reaction that causes the secretion of nacre to encapsulate said invader.
+Probably the most famous is the grain of sand myth.
+The theory is that a grain of sand or other object gets inside the oyster, irritating it and causing a defensive reaction that causes the secretion of nacre to encapsulate the invader.

 Well, this theory is completely false .